STRIVE FOR FIVE

 Steve wants STRIVE FOR FIVE to show the world that bowel cancer can be successfully treated and that people with advanced bowel cancer can lead fulfilling and fun-filled lives.

-STRIVE FOR FIVE has raised almost £20,000 for Bowel Cancer UK .
+STRIVE FOR FIVE has raised over £30,000 for Bowel Cancer UK .
 Thank you to everyone who’s helped and supported so far – there’s more to come!

-We’ve recently added some videos of Steve telling his story to Alexandra Legouix, we hope you’ll find these uplifting.
+We’ve recently added some videos of Steve telling his story to Alexandra Legouix, we hope you’ll find these uplifting, you can find them on the ‘Steve’s Story’ page and our YouTube channel here.

 The Charity – Bowel Cancer UK